Yuya-Noboru/refugee-town/refugee-town/readme.txt

   - Created visuals even for non-playable spells & abilities.

 Units:
-  - Hell Steed : Replaced non-working 'cast Firewall' ability with 'cast Curse'.
+  - Hell Steed: Replaced non-working 'cast Firewall' ability with 'cast Curse'.
   - Removed 'Veteran Sharpshooter'(ex-LVL4 Upg. unit).
   - Sharpshooter are now LVL4 Upg. and statistics are now based on the original creature.
   - Added new creature LVL4 called 'Sagitarrii' that can be upgraded into Sharpshooter.
   - Rebalanced every units statistics, growth and costs.

-  - Reworked LVL7 unit : Rebalanced its stats and abilities.
+  - Reworked LVL7 unit: Rebalanced its stats and abilities.
-  - Commander now casts Sigu on ennemies and Namburbi on allies instead of resurrection.
+  - Commander now casts Sigu on enemies and Namburbi on allies instead of resurrection.
-  - Added 'Stack experience' for each units (when WoG submod is enabled).
+  - Added 'Stack experience' for each unit (when WoG submod is enabled).
   - New special unit 'Daeva', a powerful Djinn that is summoned by the grail during a siege.
-  - Upgraded uinits portraits visuals.
+  - Upgraded units portraits visuals.

 --------------------------------------------------------------------------------------
-Refugee Town (v0.5 - v0.7) : Refers to the mod's changelog inside VCMI launcher.
+Refugee Town (v0.5 - v0.7): Refers to the mod's changelog inside VCMI launcher.
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 Refugee Town (v0.4) [Released 10/06/2020]: